cosminadrianpopescu/vim-profile/bundle/vim-sql-workbench/README.md

 to your DBMS and in which you can use the omni completion (&lt;C-x&gt;&lt;C-o&gt;) to have intellisense autocompletion.

-In order to open a buffer, you have to call the command `SWSqlOpen` or `SWSqlOpenDirect`.
+In order to open a buffer, you have to call the command `SWSqlOpen`, `SWSqlOpenDirect` or `SWSqlConnectToServer`.
 You can see the parameters of each of the commands in the "Commands" chapter.

 Once in an sql buffer, you have several ways to execute commands against your
 DBMS: